Mark Levine, MD • Commissioner of Health

 Her appointment marks a return to the Vermont Department of Health, where she served from 2000 to 2008 in various roles in Local Health as well as with the Blueprint for Health.

-Paul Daley was appointed interim deputy commissioner in September 2021.
+Julie Arel was appointed deputy commissioner in July of 2022.